dimon5360/dimon5360/README.md

 Also my hobby is a backend development.

-I use C, C++, Go, .Net, Rust, generally I develop pet-projects with Linux.
+I use C, C++, Go, Rust, generally I develop pet-projects.
+I use Linux and MacOS.
 I have experience with the PostgreSQL, MongoDB, Apache Kafka.
 Also I liked gRPC and Protobuf technologies.

 Also I have a little experience in GameDev with Unity.
-I like to try new technologies.
+I like trying new technologies.